strangesphagnum/WatsonApp/README.md

 2. Build image with docker (`docker build .`)
 3. Start docker container with envs provided.
 I.e.: `docker run -e DATABASE_HOST='127.0.0.1' -e TELEGRAM_API_TOKEN='foo' [image]`

-Alternatively you can use docker-compose or start directly by `main.py` or use it any other comfortable for you way.
+Alternatively you can use docker-compose or start directly by `main.py` or start in any convenient way.

 # About Watson Project
 **Work in progress!**